 THE RT.
 HON.
 ADRIENNE CLARKSON, PC, CC, CMM, COM, CD

 The 26th Governor General of Canada (1999-2005) since Confederation in 1967, when Canada became a nation, Adrienne Clarkson is universally acknowledged to have transformed the office during her six years at Rideau Hall, the official residence of Canada’s head of state, and to have left an indelible mark on Canada’s history.
-Her tenure as Governor General was remarkable for the considerable attention she brought to the courage of Canada’s Armed Forces and increased our vigilance to Canada’s commitment to international peace and security.
-Her passionate interest in Canada’s North, and in the circumpolar nations as a whole, led her to establish the Governor General’s Northern Medal, awarded annually to an individual who has contributed outstandingly to our understanding and development of the North.
+Her tenure as Governor General was remarkable for her passionate interest in Canada’s North, and in the circumpolar nations as a whole, which led her to establish the Governor General’s Northern Medal, awarded annually to an individual who has contributed outstandingly to our understanding and development of the North.
 In particular, her interest in the Aboriginal peoples was remarkable and has helped push the question of native peoples in Canada to the forefront of national discussion.

-On March 17, 2007, she became Colonel-in-Chief of the Princess Patricia’s Canadian Light Infantry (PPCLI), the first Canadian to be Colonel-in-Chief of a Canadian regiment.
+On March 17, 2007 Madame Clarkson became Colonel-in-Chief of the Princess Patricia’s Canadian Light Infantry (PPCLI), the first Canadian to be Colonel-in-Chief of a Canadian regiment.
 As Commander-in-Chief of the Canadian Forces when she was Governor General she developed a close tie with the Armed Forces and enjoys the connection with this small but proud and effective force today through her Regiment.

-In 2004, Massey College, the graduate college at the University of Toronto, established the Clarkson Laureateship for Public Service has been awarded annually to three post-graduate fellows.
+In 2004, Massey College, the graduate college at the University of Toronto, established the Clarkson Laureateship for Public Service to be awarded annually to three post-graduate fellows.
 The intent of this Laureateship is to recognize the incredible achievements of the Laureates in honour of Madame Clarkson's long public service as a volunteer, and in her ultimate service as Governor General.
-Madame Clarkson is also a Senior Fellow.
-She is also an Honourary Fellow of the Royal Society of Canada, the Royal College of Physicians and Surgeons, Trinity College at the University of Toronto, and the Royal Architectural Institute of Canada.
-Has been honoured abroad with the Grand Cross of l’ordre de la Pléiade from France and the Order of Friendship of the Russian Federation, the only Canadian to be so honoured.
+Madame Clarkson is also a Senior Fellow at Massey College in addition to being an Honorary Fellow of the Royal Society of Canada, the Royal College of Physicians and Surgeons, Trinity College at the University of Toronto, and the Royal Architectural Institute of Canada.
+She has also been honoured abroad with the Grand Cross of the Order of Pleiades from France (2001) and the Order of Friendship of the Russian Federation (2006), the only Canadian to be so honoured.

-Madame Clarkson was born in Hong Kong and came to Canada as a refugee in 1942 with her family and one suitcase apiece.
+Madame Clarkson was born in Hong Kong and arrived in Canada as a refugee in 1942 with her family and one suitcase apiece.
 Her family settled in Ottawa, where she attended public schools until graduating from Lisgar Collegiate Institute in 1956.
 She obtained both an Honours B.A. and her M.A in English Literature from the University of Toronto’s Trinity College, followed by studies at La Sorbonne.
-Her work has been recognized with dozens of awards in Canada, the United States, and Europe including 32 honorary doctorates from universities in Canada and abroad.
+Her work has been recognized with dozens of awards in Canada, the United States and Europe including 32 honorary doctorates from universities in Canada and abroad.